-In order to achieve our vision, we have identified three key strategic objectives:
+In order to achieve our vision, we have three key strategic objectives:

 Our health challenges

-We have a passion for improving health and health services for the people of Sunderland and to achieve this we will work with patients, carers, service providers, partners and our stakeholders.
+We are passionate about improving health and health services for the people of Sunderland and to achieve this we will work with patients, carers, service providers, partners and our stakeholders.

 To respond to our health challenges, a joint assessment of local needs with Sunderland City Council recommended that those commissioning services in Sunderland prioritise the following: